How Long Do Opioids Stay In Your System?

 - Amount of water in the body

 Of course, the type of opiate also factors into how long it can be detected by drug tests.
-The most commonly used opiates are heroin, hydrocodone, morphine, and codeine.
+Commonly prescribed opioids include Vicodin—which was discontinued in the U.S. market—OxyContin, morphine, and codeine.

 Heroin is a particularly fast-acting drug with a very short half-life.
-A saliva test will only be able to detect heroin for the first 5 hours after the last dose, and blood tests work for an average of 6 hours.
-Urine tests are the most commonly used, working for 2-7 days after the last use.
+A saliva test will only be able to detect heroin for the first 5 hours after the last dose, while blood tests can detect it for about 6 hours after the last use.
+Urine tests are the most commonly used, and can detect heroin up to 7 days after the last use.
+Urine tests are the most commonly used, and can detect heroin up to 7 days after the last use.
 Hair follicle tests, however, can find heroin for up to 90 days.

 Hydrocodone leaves the body even faster, with saliva tests only working for the first 12-36 hours after the last pill was taken.
 Urine tests can detect hydrocodone for 2-4 days, and hair tests are effective for 90 days.